Tag Archive for: Medicine

 Addressing Violence

-A platform featuring scientific videos focused on health and biology is available to students with unlimited access through April 30.
+A platform for streaming scientific videos focused on health and biology is available to students with unlimited access through April 30.

 A video platform for research and teaching

 JoVE is a publisher of scientific articles in video format.
-The articles are peer-reviewed, meaning they are reviewed and approved by scientists before publication.
-They are indexed in PubMed and Medline, and feature experiments and protocols filmed at the world’s most prestigious universities and leading research laboratories.
+The articles are peer-reviewed—that is, reviewed and validated by scientists before publication.
+They are indexed in PubMed and Medline and feature experiments and protocols filmed at the world’s most prestigious universities and leading research laboratories.

 To watch the videos

-Your feedback will help us assess the value of this resource for the University.
+Your feedback will help us assess the relevance of this resource to the University.
 Please feel free to share your thoughts by emailing scd-docelec@umontpellier.fr

 Medical students